mahmut1992/JBL-Website/README.md

 # 🏠JBL-Website

-In this repo, the website of the JBL brand has been cloned using Html and Css.
+In this repo, the website of the JBL brand has been cloned using Html Css and SCSS.

 # 🚀Features